 Everything You Need to Know About Linkedin Read Receipts

 Do you ever send a message on LinkedIn and wonder if the recipient has read it yet?
 If so, you’re not alone!
 A lot of people are curious about LinkedIn’s read receipts.
-In this article, we will discuss what LinkedIn read receipts are, how they work, and whether or not you can turn them off.
+In this article, we will discuss what LinkedIn message read receipts are, how they work, and whether or not you can turn them off.
 We will also provide some tips on how to use them to your advantage!

 What Exactly Are LinkedIn Read Receipts?

 Simply put, a LinkedIn read receipt is a notification that lets you know when your message has been read by the recipient.
 A small icon will appear next to the message once it has been read, similar to how it works on other messaging platforms like WhatsApp and Facebook Messenger.
-Read receipts can be helpful in a number of situations.
+These can be helpful in a number of situations.
 For example, if you’ve sent a message to someone and they haven’t responded within a reasonable amount of time, you may want to follow up with them to make sure they received it.
-Or, if you’re waiting on an important response from someone, read receipts can help eliminate the anxiety of wondering whether or not they’ve seen your message.
+Or, if you’re waiting on an important response from someone, message read receipts can help eliminate the anxiety of wondering whether or not they’ve seen your message.

 How Can I Turn It Off?

 Unfortunately, LinkedIn does not currently offer the ability to turn off read receipts.
 However, there is a workaround that you can use if you’re really set on keeping your messages private.
-If you head to your LinkedIn settings and select “Do Not Disturb,” this will prevent read receipts from appearing when someone messages you.
+If you head to your LinkedIn account settings and select “Do Not Disturb,” this will prevent read receipts from appearing when someone messages you.
 Of course, this also means that you won’t be able to see when someone has read your messages, so it’s a bit of a trade-off.

 Advantages of LinkedIn Read Receipts